 JSR LEAD is the Reynolds student leadership development program.
 Launched in 2008, the program enrolls 20 students in a two-semester experience where students develop the tools needed to work as effective leaders.
 In the fall semester, JSR LEAD students participate in a teambuilding retreat, work on communication skills, attend the VCCS Student Leadership Conference, learn about corporate etiquette, enhance public speaking skills and participate in community service.
 In the spring semester, JSR LEAD students take SDV 109 which is a one-credit leadership development class.
 This class, which meets for eight weeks, includes such topics as leadership styles and theories, ethical decision making, communication, managing change, wellness and balance, gender and diversity in leadership, and conflict management.
-Students complete additional community service and have a final retreat to conclude their experience in JSR LEAD.
 JSR LEAD provides an opportunity for students to enhance or develop leadership skills while making lifelong friendships.

 Phi Theta Kappa